NGO-Algorithm-Audit/AlgorithmAudit_website/content/knowledge_base/White_paper_algorithmic_regulatory_body.md

 author: Algorithm Audit
 image: /images/knowledge_base/white-paper-2.png
 type: featured
-summary: A new algorithmic regulatory body is institutionalized in The Netherlands.
-We say – Make it a bulldog 🐺.
-Not a lap dog 🐶.
+summary: 'A new algorithmic regulatory body is institutionalized in The Netherlands.
+We say: Make it a bulldog 🐺.
+Not a lap dog 🐶.'

 ---
 A new white paper on algorithmic supervision.
 We reflect on announced plans to institutionalize an algorithmic watchdog.
 We say: Make it a bulldog <span style="font-size: 25px;">🐺</span>.
 Not a lap dog <span style="font-size: 25px;">🐶</span>.